 For more information, read our article on credit score fact and fiction.

-How often should I check my credit score?
+4. How often should I check my credit score?

 Once you get a look at that magic number, you may want to take this advice on how to raise your score quickly.

-I’m ready to ditch my debt.
+5. I’m ready to ditch my debt.
 Do I pay off the card with higher interest or a higher balance first?

 The answer to this question also rests largely on which financial guru you ask.

-Should I co-sign a card for a friend or family member?
+6. Should I co-sign a card for a friend or family member?

-But I know that wouldn’t happen.
-They are really good people!
+You may protest: “But I know that wouldn’t happen.
+They are really good people!”

 I’m sure they are, but sometimes even good people make poor money decisions.
 Or life takes a turn you didn’t expect.
 Rhonda knows all about that.

-Bottom line: You shouldn’t co-sign unless you’re ready and able to assume the debt as your own in the event your co-signer, for whatever reason, can’t pay.
+Bottom line: You shouldn’t co-sign unless you’re ready and able to assume the debt as your own in the event your co-signer — for whatever reason — can’t pay.

-When should my child get her or his first credit card?
+7. When should my child get her or his first credit card?

-The best you can do is to educate your children on smart credit habits, hope it sinks in and refuse to co-sign any applications for them.
+Educate your children on smart credit habits, hope it sinks in and refuse to co-sign any applications for them.

-Should I close the account on a credit card I no longer use?
+8. Should I close the account on a credit card I no longer use?

-It’s really up to you, but if you’re concerned about your credit score, Stacy Johnson suggests it may be best to keep it open.
-If you don’t like his advice, you may be interested to hear what FICO says on the subject: “We never recommend closing a credit card for the sole purpose of raising your FICO score.”
+You also may be interested to hear what FICO says on the subject: “We never recommend closing a credit card for the sole purpose of raising your FICO score.”

-Is it ever smart to pay an annual fee?
+9. Is it ever smart to pay an annual fee?

 For most people, the answer is no, although you may need to do a little math to figure out what’s best for you.